 In the face of accelerated change and increasingly complex challenges facing life on this planet, it is not enough to simply do more of what we’ve been doing.
 We need to do things differently.

-The Leadership for Sustainability Master's Program at the University of Vermont is designed for emerging and experienced leaders.
-This two-year/30 credit hybrid Master's program offers an innovative blend of residential intensives, interactive online courses, professional coaching, a Master’s project, and access to an impressive network of faculty and professional affiliates.
-This program seeks learners who are interested in challenging structures of power and privilege to create conditions for all life to thrive.
+The Leadership for Sustainability Master's Degree Concentration at the University of Vermont is designed for emerging and experienced leaders who wish to deepen their capacity to catalyze change and transcend boundaries.
+This two-year program offers an innovative blend of residential intensives (taking place in Vermont, Washington D.C., and the Bay area in California), interactive online courses, professional coaching, and access to an incredible network of faculty and professional affiliates.
+The program curriculum explores leadership practices inspired by the wisdom of nature and grounded in a critical inquiry of the mindsets, assumptions, and patterns of power and privilege that underlie change-making efforts.

 Who Should Apply?